kanekos99/what_to_eat/readme.md

 bad website to decide what to eat

 to do:
-- add UI
---- spin the wheel animation
 - list all available options
 - filter by takeaway/ dine in
+- add images for each food choice
+- loading animation